Who Charges All Those Electric Scooters? Follow A Nocturnal 'Juicer'

 Lime calls the chargers "juicers."
 Bird has its own puns: The chargers "capture" Birds, and then release them to "nests" — specific locations chosen by the company — in the morning.

-This is largely nocturnal work: Some scooters don't become available for charging until after 9 p.m., and they're supposed to be back on the roads early the next morning, so they're available for commuters.
+This is largely nocturnal work: Some scooters don't become available for charging until after 9 p.m., and they're supposed to be back on the roads early the next morning so they're available for commuters.

-Starting after sunset on a recent chilly night, Kirzner collects 12 scooters in quick succession near his office building, before heading home to charge.
+Starting after sunset on a recent chilly night, Kirzner collects 12 scooters in quick succession near his office building before heading home to charge them.
 He's collecting Birds tonight — there were more available than Limes — and earning $4 or $5 for each, including a bonus for collecting multiple scooters.

 The bounty offered per scooter varies based on location, level of charge and how long a scooter has been standing idle (a sign it might be in a less-desirable location).
 And in general, the bounties have gone down over time.
 For instance, Bird used to pay up to $20 for scooters that had been waiting the longest.
 But unscrupulous chargers would take scooters off the street and hoard them while their value increased; now, Kirzner says, $20 for a charge is all but unheard of.